 (a) identifying and narrowing the issues in dispute, including in any possible cross-claim, as soon as possible and the early identification and joinder of any further necessary parties and whether any Constitutional issue arises that would involve a notice under s 78B of the Judiciary Act 1903 (Cth);

 (b) taking to trial only the critical point(s) in issue;

-(c) considering whether the proceeding is more appropriately heard in the Federal Circuit Court or whether the matter should, or is required, to be heard by a Full Court;
+(c) considering whether the proceeding is more appropriately heard in the Federal Circuit and Family Court of Australia (Division 2) or whether the matter should, or is required, to be heard by a Full Court;

 (d) considering whether, when a proceeding has been commenced with the concise statement method, a more detailed statement of the applicant’s case (or some aspect of it) should be provided in some fashion, including whether in the form of a pleading or by way of particulars, or by way of a narrative statement of facts and explanation: for example, see Australian Securities and Investments Commission v Australia and New Zealand Banking Group Limited FCA 1284 (Allsop CJ);

 (e) alternatively considering whether, when a proceeding has been commenced by a statement of claim and/or affidavit, a concise statement or other technique, such as an agreed statement of facts or a more detailed pleading method, may be helpful in understanding the nature of proceedings;

 (f) considering the use of, and timing for, any alternative dispute resolution, including mediation;